 Through personal experience of Traumatic Brain Injury from a motor vehicle accident I have been a patient and client of the Health and ACC systems for many years.

-Before I was fit as, working as a Geological Field Assistant at Stockton Opencast Mine.
+Before, I was very fit, working as a Geological Field Assistant at Stockton Opencast Mine.
 I am medically retired now, but consider myself lucky.
-My American surgeon, who saved my life after I was finally transported to Christchurch General in a fixed wing plane, not a chopper, cause on too much life support exactly one week after the 1st quake.
-I had 4 operations on my brain then was transferred to Burwood Brain Injury unit for a long recovery.
+My American surgeon saved my life after I was finally transported to Christchurch General in a fixed wing plane, not a chopper (because I was on too much life support – exactly one week after the first Christchurch earthquake).
+I had 4 operations on my brain, and then I was transferred to Burwood Brain Injury unit for a long recovery.
 I had to learn everything again; speech language therapy, the works.
-The surgeon told my wife that eighty (80%) of individuals who have abscesses burst in the cerebral cortex outright die and the remaining 20% in wheelchairs, rest homes with constant minders.
+The surgeon told my wife that 80% of individuals who have abscesses burst in the cerebral cortex outright die, and the remaining 20% in wheelchairs, rest homes with constant minders.

-For a 62 year old I am physically fit, can drive a car and live independently.
-I just can never work in that role again.
-But can definitely represent the consumers of the medical services on the West Coast.
-Looking forward to the challenge ahead.
+For a 63 year old I am physically fit, can drive a car and live independently.
+I just can never work in that role again, but I can definitely represent the consumers of the medical services on the West Coast.
+I am looking forward to the challenge ahead.

 The links below will take you to a listing of Consumer Council Meeting Documents